ettorefalsetta-Unical/CARTA-GEOLOGICA-DEL-VERSANTE-NORD-ORIENTALE-DEL-MASSICCIO-DEL-POLLINO/README.md

 DOI REPOSITORY: [![DOI](https://zenodo.org/badge/1121718249.svg)](https://doi.org/10.5281/zenodo.18034415)

 # GEOLOGICAL-MAP-OF-THE-THE-NORTH-EASTERN-SLOPE-OF-THE-POLLINO-MASSIF
 This repository contains the digital cartographic data and associated materials for the Geological Map of the North-Eastern slope of the Pollino Massif - scale 1:50,000.
+(Tortorici et al., 1995).

 If you use this software, please cite it as below: Falsetta, E. (2025).
 Geological Map of the Northeastern Slope of the Pollino Massif (Calabrian–Lucanian Boundary), 1:50,000 scale, in vector format (Version 1.0) [Data set]. https://doi.org/10.5281/zenodo.18034416